CrashOps/Flutter-Example/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This Flutter plugin helps to bridge with the CrashOps native SDK.
+This Flutter plugin helps to bridge your app with the CrashOps native SDK.
-CrashOps SDK helps you monitor your app's native crashes (we plan to add support for Flutter errors as well in future versions).
+CrashOps SDK helps you monitor your app's crashes and Flutter errors.

 ## Installation

-Easiest to install, it's a plug n' play plugin.
-All you need to do is add this dependency ("crashops_flutter") and the SDK will automatically start monitoring after each application launch.
+Easiest to install, it's a "plug n' play" plugin.
+All you need to do is add `crashops_flutter` dependency and the SDK will automatically start monitoring on each application launch.

-Install by adding `crashops_flutter` to your `pubspec.yaml` file, for example:
+Required changes in your `pubspec.yaml` file:
 ```
 dependencies:
   flutter: